Health Benefits Of Honey In A Gout Diet

 Honey has been used for thousands of years in Ayurvedic medicine and is also a key ingredient in over 600 remedies in ancient Hindu vedic texts, even the ancient Egyptians expounded the medicinal properties of honey containing honey in almost all of their remedies.
 It was also given as a gift in the Bible.

 Honey is a strong anti-bacterial, anti-viral and anti-fungal and is highly nutritious, you can call it a natural multi-vitamin since it contains B1, B2, B3, B5, B6, C, magnesium, potassium, calcium, sodium, zinc, iron, sulphur and phosphate.
 It is one of the most healing substances on planet earth!

 These health benefits of honey can only be found in raw honey which is unpasteurized cause if the honey has been pasteurized (heat processed) killing off the beneficial components in the honey, so make sure to read the label carefully.
 As a general rule of thumb, the darker the honey, the healthier it’ll be for you.
 A lot of the pasteurized honey also has the pollen removed.
 So buy only raw honey and locally from a farmer if you can.

-Many people who suffer from gout and arthritis use different concoctions with either cinnamon and honey or apple cider vinegar and honey mixed in hot water to treat symptoms of gout and arthritis.
-One must drink this on a regular basis to see results.
+Many people who suffer from gout and arthritis use different concoctions with either cinnamon and honey or apple cider vinegar and honey mixed in hot water that may help treat symptoms of gout and arthritis.
+One must drink this on a regular basis to see any results.

-Avoid sugar and other artificial sweeteners and if you have a sweet tooth, a little raw honey can do wonders in a gout diet.
+Avoid sugar and other artificial sweeteners and if you have a sweet tooth, a little raw honey may do wonders in a gout diet.

 Posted by Spiro Koulouris